-- 20 Signatory organisations will meet regularly to oversee the implementation of the MoU and monitor progress towards the realising its intentions and goals. - 21 Within the next five years, if funded, signatory organisations will seek to ensure appropriate research into the prevalence and effects of conversion therapy in the UK, and into how best to work with gender and sexually diverse clients. - The text of the MoU will be kept under review and altered, if necessary, in the light of new research or the appearance of unintended consequences.
-A full formal review will be conducted within the next 12 months. - 23 Signatory organisations will endeavour to keep abreast of international developments in addressing conversion therapy.
+- 20 Signatory organisations will meet regularly to oversee the implementation of the MoU and monitor progress towards realising its intentions and goals. - Within the next five years, if funded, signatory organisations will seek to ensure appropriate research into the prevalence and effects of conversion therapy in the UK, and into how best to work with gender and sexually diverse clients. - The text of the MoU will be kept under review and altered, if necessary, in the light of new research or the appearance of unintended consequences.
+A full formal review will be conducted every three years from the date of the MoU hard launch (July 2018).
+The next formal review is due in July 2021. - 23 Signatory organisations will endeavour to keep abreast of international developments in addressing conversion therapy.